mavlink/mavlink-devguide/en/mavgen_c/index.md

 The _MAVLink 2_ C library offers the same range of APIs as was offered by _MAVLink 1_.

+> [!NOTE]
-> **Note** The major change from an API perspective is that you don't need to provide a message CRC table any more, or message length table.
+> The major change from an API perspective is that you don't need to provide a message CRC table any more, or message length table.
 > These have been folded into a single packed table, replacing the old table which was indexed by `msgId`.
 > That was necessary to cope with the much larger 24 bit namespace of message IDs.